 Snacks & other foods

 Snacking will always be a mainstay for many people.
-You could start a business that sells snacks based on specific diets (keto, paleo, sugar-free, etc.) or you can provide a unique spin on traditional snacks.
+You could start a business, which can feature an eCommerce store that sells snacks based on specific diets (keto, paleo, sugar-free, etc.) or you can provide a unique spin on traditional snacks.
 The sky’s the limit with the types of snacks you decide to sell.